Styyx1/Nocturnia-Readme/README.md

 ## Preamble

-Nocturnia is a light weight Requiem list meant to get you into Requiem.
-It features some Quest additions like Vigilant, Clockwork and Extended Cut Saint and Seducers, but it's mostly meant to overhaul the base game instead of being content heavy.
+Nocturnia is a combat focused Requiem list fit for Requiem beginners.
+The focus of the list lies on enemy variety and exploration.
+There's not many new quests because the base game offers already more than I actually play.
-The focus is mostly on **exploration** and **survival.**
+Some vanilla quests are overhauled and there is Darkend for you to explore as well.
 There are also some Requiem Addons.
 More on that below.

-There's a few new enemies and there's also some increased enemy density with interesting mechanics like enemies calling reinforments.
+There's a ton of new enemies, some fitting better than others, and there's also some increased enemy density with interesting mechanics like enemies calling reinforments.

 **Full modlist can be viewed [here](https://loadorderlibrary.com/lists/nocturnia)**
 ***